 A breve is a creamy Americanized version of the Italian café latte, using half-and-half cream instead of milk.
 A breve is fluffier than other coffee drinks because half-and-half increases the foam and, of course, the fat content.
-This rich drink is typically served as a “dessert” beverage, but it can be a decadent treat any time of day.
+This rich drink is typically served as a “dessert” beverage, but it can be a decadent treat at any time of day.

 Fun fact: In Italian, breve means “short.”
 If you’re curious about how to pronounce it, “breh veh” is the correct way.

 We’ll show you how to make a breve with minimal tools in about 10 minutes.
 You’ll just need a way to make espresso and froth milk.
 Additionally, if you want to make enough to share, just double the recipe!